 After more than 30 years of educating leaders in the childbirth professions, Seattle Midwifery School merged with Bastyr University in 2009 to offer the only master of science degree in direct-entry midwifery that is regionally accredited, MEAC-accredited, and "articulated” with a bachelor’s degree.
 This means that candidates entering the program with at least two years of undergraduate coursework (including our prerequisites) can exit with a Master of Science in Midwifery.
-This rigorous three-year program combines coursework in evidence-based midwifery care with high-quality clinical training in a variety of clinics, home-birth settings, birth centers and hospitals in the United States, Canada and overseas.
-Our mission is to educate and inspire leaders in the midwifery profession, and we are proud to see our graduates in leadership roles throughout the U.S. and Canada.
+This rigorous three-year program combines coursework in evidence-based midwifery care with high-quality clinical training in a variety of clinics, home-birth settings, birth centers and hospitals in the United States and Canada.
+We are proud to see our graduates in leadership roles throughout the U.S. and Canada.

 Located just north of Seattle, Bastyr University is home to multiple top degree programs in the natural health sciences.
 Midwifery class sizes are small, averaging 18-20 students in each cohort.
 Because our blended curriculum combines online learning with monthly face-to-face intensives, many of our students live outside of the Seattle area.

 The Master of Science in Midwifery is available to students who already hold a bachelor’s degree from a regionally accredited college/university and who complete the program prerequisites prior to entering the program.
 Students who have not completed a bachelor's degree can also apply if they have completed at least two years of college coursework at the undergraduate level (60 semester or 90 quarter credits) including the general education and basic science prerequisites.